IllumiDesk/illumidesk/README.md

 > **New in Version 0.8.0**: users can spawn specific workspace types by setting the `workspace_type` key when initiating the launch request.
 The `workspace_type` key can either be added as a query parameter or included within the request's body (when initiating an LTI launch).

+To enable this feature, you must set the `JupyterHub.spawner_class` to the `IllumiDeskWorkSpaceDockerSpawner` class.
+Like the `IllumiDeskRoleDockerSpawner` class, the `IllumiDeskWorkSpaceDockerSpawner` class inherits from the `IllumiDeskBaseDockerSpawner` class which manages the logic to assign the image to spawn based on the `workspace_type` key in the `auth_state` dictionary.

 Additional workspace types include:

 - THEIA IDE: `theia`